sb-istvan/car-rental/README.md

 ## Changelog

+**2023-09-15**

+- [frontend] [refactor] Data fetching is now made via React Router's loader function.
+This eliminates the need of useState and useEffect in the frontend code.
+Main page and Car details page work this way now.
+Other pages still need rewriting. #todo

 **2023-09-14**

 - [backend] Basic authentication of Supabase is now used.
 Only read access is granted without signing in.
 To modify and add cars you need to log in.